jxnblk/understyle/README.md

 ### Usage in React, etc.

 Understyle is intended for use in functional component-based UI systems, like React.
-This can be used in any framework and for either inline styles or with any CSS-in-JS library.
+It can be used in any framework and for either inline styles or with any CSS-in-JS library.

 ```js